Books and Literature

 Stir together and serve in same glass

 Fun Fact 2: I paid $15 for my copy of A.B.C. of Mixing Cocktails, and thought it a fair price, but see that the book is considered scarce, and the couple of copies available online are listed for over $400 CDN.
 Yikes.
 Well; I guess I’ll drink to that.
-If you don’t want to spend the money on a print version, you can read a digitized copy online here.
+If you don’t want to spend the money on a print version, you can read a digitized copy online here

 From another seller’s booth I bought this 1941 copy of Emergencies in War, prepared by the Canadian Red Cross Society.
 The booklet was produced during the Battle of Britain (1940) and Blitz (1940-1941), during which Nazi warplanes carpet-bombed civilian as well as strategic targets in efforts to force Britain to submit to German terms (the same approach Russia has used in its targeting of civilian populations in Ukraine in 2022).
 Emergencies in War assumes its Canadian civilian readers may well find themselves under direct attack, and seeks to prepare them accordingly, with advice on dealing with shock, bleeding, burns and other wounds.
 It includes chapters on Psychology of Emergencies — noting, “fear is an implement of war” — and Air Raid Precautions.